Tips to stay productive while working from home

 What’s the key to staying productive while working either from home or remotely?
 The key is finding out what works best for you based on your productivity preferences.
 Stay as organized as you can—by maintaining an editorial calendar of all your projects, prioritizing difficult tasks, and keeping your work and play separate with a designated workspace.

 What productivity tips work for you when working from home?
-Let us know below!
+Let us know on twitter!